jalombar/starsmasher/documentation/installation.md

 ```
 CUDAPATH       := $(shell dirname $(shell dirname $(shell which nvcc)))
 ```
 and change it so that it identifies the main cuda directory.
 For example, let's say that your system contains the files /usr/local/cuda-11.2/bin/nvcc and /usr/local/cuda-11.2/lib64/libcudart.so.
-Then your main cuda directory is /usr/local/cuda-11.2, and you should change the above line in the makefile to
+Then your main cuda directory is /usr/local/cuda-11.2, and you can change the above line in the makefile to
 ```
 CUDAPATH       := /usr/local/cuda-11.2
 ```

 ### [2.2] Finish compiling StarSmasher

-Now that you SPHgrav_lib2 is ready, go back a level to the src folder:
+Now that your SPHgrav_lib2 is ready, go back a level to the src folder:
 ```
 cd ..
 ```